SoftBank Group

 All Findings

 SoftBank CEO Masayoshi Son pledged $100B US investment at Mar-a-Lago (Dec 2024), then co-founded Stargate LLC with $19B initial commitment for 40% stake in $500B AI infrastructure JV with OpenAI, Oracle, MGX.
 Son is Stargate chairman.
-This echoes his 2016 $50B pledge to Trump, which deployed but ~half went to WeWork (later bankrupt).
+The move parallels his 2016 $50B pledge to Trump, which deployed but ~half went to WeWork (later bankrupt).

 SoftBank invested $40B total in OpenAI (largest single investment): $7.5B first close Apr 2025 via SVF2, then $22.5B second close Dec 2025.
 Sold entire $5.83B Nvidia stake and partial T-Mobile stake to fund it.
 SoftBank now holds 11% of OpenAI, second-largest shareholder after Microsoft (27.5%).
 Margin loan on Arm holdings also used as funding source.